tederer/windsensor-service/README.md

 ## Input message format

 The sensor hardware evaluates the wind speed (pulses of the anemometer) and direction (heading of the vane) every second and stored them for later delivery to this service.
-To send the stored data to the service, a HTTP PUT request to `/windsensor/<id>` gets used.
+To send the stored data to the service, a HTTP POST request to `/windsensor/<id>` gets used.
 The payload of the request contains a JSON object of the following format (the following examples delivers data of the past 5 seconds):

     {
         version:"1.0.0",